About Summersville

 Frequently Asked Questions

-Property records for Summersville, West Virginia are maintained by the Nicholas County Assessor's Office and the Nicholas County Clerk and Recorder.
+Property records for Summersville, West Virginia are maintained by the Nicholas Commissioner of the Revenue's Office and the Nicholas County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Nicholas County, including parcels in Summersville.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Nicholas County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Nicholas County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many West Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Nicholas County offices at the county courthouse.
 The Nicholas County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Summersville, West Virginia residents are available through both county and state offices.
 The West Virginia Department of Health and Human Resources, Vital Registration, located in Charleston, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in West Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Nicholas County Clerk's office issues marriage licenses and maintains marriage records for Nicholas County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.